cmadding/MSDS6306/Unit 9/CMadding_Livesession9assignment.md

 ## Multiple R-squared:  0.3947,	Adjusted R-squared:  0.3803
 ## F-statistic: 27.39 on 2 and 84 DF,  p-value: 6.94e-10
 ```
 **Looking at the above information you can see for both Texas and Colorado Model 1 is slightly better.
 In Model 1 the Adjusted R-squared is slightly higher and the IBU had a significant correlation.
-When adding the IBU2 the model perfumed less that not adding it.**
+When adding the IBU2 the model performed less than not adding it.**

 **This has not been covered in class or any of the reading so I have no point to even start at.
 I am just guessing at any of the answers.
 When grading this I am asking that you take this in consideration.
 Even "Googling" how to figure the ASE in R gave results all over the map.**